edgedb/edgedb/docs/cli/gel_dump.rst

     The name of the file to backup the database branch into.

 :cli:synopsis:`--all`
-    Dump all branches (databases pre-v5) and the server configuration using the directory specified by the :cli:synopsis:`<path>`.
+    Dump all |branches| and the server configuration using the directory specified by the :cli:synopsis:`<path>`.

 :cli:synopsis:`--format=<format>`